sunnyfloyd/master-notes/devops-and-deployment/docker.md

 - To run a new instance of an app use: `docker run [container]`.
 Use `run -d` to run a container in a detached mode.
 To attach a container running in a detached state use `docker attach [container_id]`.

-  - Use `-it` flag to expose a container's terminal with which we can interact.
+  - `-it` exposes a container's terminal with which we can interact.
+  - `-p local_port:exposed_port` publishes an exposed port to the host port.
+  - `--rm` automatically removes the container when it exists.
+  - `--name` names a container.

 - `docker ps` - lists currently running containers. `docker ps -a` - lists all containers (running currently or in the past).